 Local communities are some of those most affected by the degradation of the ecosystems where they live and by the loss of biodiversity.
 This is why their engagement in the conservation and protection of habitats and wildlife is key for its success.

 Future generations are our hope for a complete change of mentality.
 Teaching them about environmental issues, natural resources, recycling, wildlife and other issues will help them be ready to be the solution!

 Environmental Outreach and Education

 Cabo Verde has a distinct natural history, and much of the country's biodiversity is yet to be explored and discovered.
-In addition to the aesthetic, spiritual, educational and cultural value offered, the natural heritage of these islands has the ability to provide unique economic opportunities for the people of Cabo Verde.
-Project Biodiversity is committed to designing conservation strategies that both preserves its unique ecosystems and encourages cultural and economic prosperity for Sal's community.
+In addition to the aesthetic, spiritual, educational and cultural value offered, the natural resources of these islands have the ability to provide unique economic opportunities for the people of Cabo Verde.
+Project Biodiversity is committed to designing conservation strategies that both preserve its unique ecosystems and encourage cultural and economic prosperity for Sal's community.
 Take a look:

 As visitors, tourists themselves have an important part to play in the protection of natural resources.
 We support positive tourism impact by sharing sustainable guidelines to help reduce their impact.